1 Samuel 14 – Victory Over the Philistines

 a.
 So Saul asked counsel of God: This was good.
 Saul should have sought the counsel of God.
 We shouldn’t think that everything Saul did was bad before the LORD.

 b.
 He did not answer him that day: Saul inquired of the LORD through the priest.
 It is likely that the priest used the Urim and Thummim to inquire of the LORD.

 i.
 The use of the discerning tools of Urim and Thummim is described on a few occasions (Exodus 28:30, Numbers 27:21, 1 Samuel 28:6; Ezra 2:63, Nehemiah 7:65) and their use may be implied in other passages where Israel sought God (Judges 1:1 and Judges 20:18, 23).

 ii.
 The names Urim and Thummim mean “Lights and Perfections.”
 We aren’t sure what they were or how they were used.
-Most think they were a pair of stones, one light and another dark, and each stone indicated a “yes” or “no” from God.
-The High Priest would ask God a question, reach into the breastplate, and pull our either a “yes” or a “no.”
+Many authors think they were a pair of stones, one light and another dark, and each stone indicated a “yes” or “no” from God.
+The high priest would ask God a question, reach into the breastplate, and pull out either a “yes” or a “no.”

 iii.
 On this occasion, the priest probably started inquiring of the LORD with this question: “LORD, do you want to speak to us today?”
 Because we are told He did not answer him that day, the stone that indicated “no” kept being drawn out.

 c.
 For as the LORD lives, who saves Israel, though it be in Jonathan my son, he shall surely die: This shows how sure Saul was that he was right.
 He was so sure that he pronounced another oath.